ethyca/fides/docs/fides/docs/tutorial/google.md

 ## Annotate a Fidesctl System Resource

-To ensure that the app's policies can account for the data collected by Google Analytics, define a new Fidesctl System resource by adding a `google_analytics_system.yml` file to the `fides_resources` directory.
+To ensure that the app's policies can account for the data collected by Google Analytics, define a new fidesctl System resource by adding a `google_analytics_system.yml` file to the `fides_resources` directory.
 This System resource annotation should reflect the uses of the Google Analytics features configured in this app's implementation.
 Some things to think about might be:
 - What fields are being tracked?
 (See the [field reference documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference) for a list of all possible fields)
 - What `data_use` value would be appropriate for this app? (`provide` vs. `improve`)